Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization

 The preceding subparagraph suggests that \methodname~can effectively train policy in sparse action tasks.
 In this subsection, we study how \methodname~works by demonstrating the sparsity evaluation and constraining action sampling.

 \textbf{Sparsity evaluation}.
-Fig.\ref{expfig:weights_curves} depicts the sparsity distribution evaluated during training for three sparse action tasks.
+Fig. \ref{expfig:weights_curves} depicts the sparsity distribution evaluated during training for three sparse action tasks.
 Lower action probability (cold tone in the figure) reflects greater action sparsity in sparsity distribution.
 Overall, the action sparsity evaluated is consistent with human intuition regarding tasks.
-For instance, in Stock, buy/sell actions are considered to be in high sparsity, as frequently buying/selling induces high transaction fees. \methodname~can rapidly evaluate the action sparsity in the very early training stage.
-The evaluated sparsity distribution is nearly stable throughout the entire training process.
+For instance, buy/sell actions in Stock are considered high sparsity, as frequently buying/selling induces high transaction fees. \methodname~can rapidly evaluate the action sparsity in the very early training stage.
+The evaluated sparsity distribution is nearly stable throughout the training process.
 In conjunction with the results of the previous section's experiments, the minute change in sparsity distribution does not hinder policy learning.
-In Gunplay, three actions involving shooting and no-op are evaluated as having a low probability.
+In Gunplay, three actions involving shooting and no-op are evaluated as low probability.
 In contrast, actions involving moving right/left are preferred.
 In football, \methodname~suggests that shoot and no-op are in high sparsity, while the sparsity of dribble action is lowest.